Still paying hyperscaler rates? Save up to 60% on your cloud costs

 • Pick Claude Sonnet 4.6 if you want strong frontier performance at a more cost-efficient tier, plus Anthropic’s agent controls and computer use hardening.

-• Pick GPT-5.2 if your workload is coding-heavy, tool-heavy, and you value OpenAI’s reported improvements in long-context reasoning and reduced error rates for professional use.
+• Pick GPT-5.2 if your workload is coding-heavy, tool-heavy and you value OpenAI’s reported improvements in long-context reasoning and reduced error rates for professional use.

 Now let’s break it down with the head-to-head comparisons, then we’ll validate the tradeoffs with benchmarks and pricing.